 What Are Some Well-Known Optometrist Schools in the U.S.?

 Learn about characteristics of some of the top optometry schools in the country.
 Find out ranking information for these programs and get information about Doctor of Optometry (O.D.) programs offered.
-Schools offering Optician degrees can also be found in these popular choices.

 What Attributes Should I Look For in a Top Optometrist School?

 Only 22 optometry schools exist in the continental United States as of 2015, according to the Association of Schools and Colleges of Optometry, and most are part of highly respected universities.
 In choosing the school that's right for you, you'll want to check out O.D. programs that offer ample opportunities to conduct patient exams.
 You also might want to choose a school that has state-of-the-art facilities.